 The Panel is required to hold a minimum of four public meetings a year.
 Papers can be accessed here.

-I meet with the Chief Constable on a regular basis to discuss issues from the scrutiny programme, as well as to raise concerns that the public have raised with me.
+The Commissioner has formal performance meetings with the Chief Constable and Chief Fire Officer on a regular (approximately four weekly) basis to discuss issues from the scrutiny programme, as well as to raise concerns that the public and other elected officials have raised with the Commissioner.

-As PFCC, I am responsible for holding the Chief Constable to account and for ensuring that the police force is efficient, effective and fair.
-My office has a process for looking into complaints that are made, and where matters are not within my remit (e.g. those matters that are to do with operational policing); my office will pass these to Essex Police to respond.
-My office also undertakes a dip sample of complaints made to Essex Police.
-This is covered in more detail in section 3.
+The Commissioner is responsible for holding the Chief Constable and the Chief Fire Officer to account and for ensuring that both services are delivered efficiently, effectively and fairly.
+The Commissioner has a process for looking into complaints that are made, and where matters are not within the Commissioner’s remit (e.g. those matters that are to do with operational policing or the operational activity of the Fire and Rescue Service), the Commissioner’s office will pass these to the relevant service to respond.

 Allegations and Complaints against the PFCC and the DPFCC

-Any complaints made against me and / or my Deputy, go to the Police and Crime Panel (‘the panel’) here for review and investigation.
-The Panel has responsibility for the initial handling of complaints made about my conduct or that of my Deputy Police, Fire and Crime Commissioner.
-Complaints are governed by a statutory complaints procedure.
-The panel is required to refer any criminal complaints to the Independent Police Complaints Commission (IPCC).
+Any complaints made against the Commissioner and / or their Deputy go to the Police, Fire and Crime Panel (‘the Panel’) (more detail is available here) for review and investigation.
+The Panel has responsibility for the initial handling of complaints made about the conduct of the Commissioner or that of the Deputy Police, Fire and Crime Commissioner.
+The handling of such complaints is governed by a statutory complaints procedure.
+The panel is required to refer any criminal complaints to the Independent Office for Police Conduct (IOPC).

-Essex Police are guided by the Police Code of Ethics.
-Supported by my office and by the work of the Ethics and Integrity Committee, I monitor how well Essex Police are delivering against the Code and, working with the Chief Constable, Iuse this to help drive improvements.
-In addition, HMIC now inspects all police forces against the Police Code of Ethics HMIC website.
+Essex Police and Essex County Fire and Rescue Service are guided by the Nolan Principles.
+Essex Police officers and staff are additionally guided by the Police Code of Ethics.
+Supported by the Police, Fire and Crime Panel’s Ethics and Integrity Sub-Committee, the Commissioner monitors how well both services are delivering against these standards and, working with the Chief Constable and Chief Fire Officer, uses this to help drive improvements.
+In addition, HMICFRS inspects all police forces and fire and rescue services in the area of ethics and values.

 Out of Court Disposals